 If you’ve ever had traditional Irish food, you’ll know that it’s made from inexpensive, simple ingredients and there is a “no waste” approach to food.
-This comes from a long tradition and history of poverty amongst a large portion of the population.
+This comes from a long tradition and history of poverty for a large portion of the population.
 Of course, Ireland has come a long way and times have changed, but the traditional meals are still grounded in this long, rich history.

 Irish Food Traditions and Where They Come From